i-pi/i-pi/examples/lammps/h2o-planetary-64/README.md

 i-pi-planetary (tools/py/planetary.py), one must provide functions for the observables A and B.

-Here we provide an example to compute the dipole module of qTIP4P water molecules.
-You should then run
+Here we provide an example to compute the dipole moment autocorrelation function of qTIP4P water molecules.
+You should run

-i-pi-planetary PLANETARY 0.25 300 4 8 16 12345 ./estmode_dipole
+i-pi-planetary PLANETARY 0.25 300 4 8 16 12345 ./estmod_dipole

-The observable - in this case mu - is output in PLANETARY_pl_qTIP4P-cmumu-re.dat and can be further processed to compute e.g. the autocorrelation function with i-pi-get_acf (although a bit more than 16 steps would be needed for it to make sense!)
+The real part of the planetary model dipole moment autocorrelation function is output in PLANETARY_pl_qTIP4P-cmumu-re.dat.

 References
 ----------